BBC Four Goes Slow: All Aboard! The Country Bus

 A two-hour bus ride along the Swaledale valley in North Yorkshire was broadcast on the bank holiday of 29 August 2016.
 The route 830 Dalesman bus operated by Arriva North East, travels from Richmond in the east to Ingleton in the west via the Yorkshire Dales National Park.
 In the journey the bus passes through Grinton, Reeth, Muker, Buttertubs Pass, Hawes, Ribblehead and Chapel-le-Dale.
 This episode of the series was the most popular with nearly a million viewers watching it at its peak with an average of 800,000 viewers, overtaking Channel 5 and a Film 4 showing of The Bourne Legacy.

+All Aboard!

+After the initial season of programmes were broadcast, two more long-form televisual journeys were added to the All Aboard! strand on BBC Four.
+The first was All Aboard!
+The Great Reindeer Migration on 24 December 2018, with the second, All Aboard!
+New Zealand by Rail, Sea and Land, being broadcast on 19 January 2020.

+The first journey followed Sami herders over 160 miles as they crossed Norway’s Finnmark region to Kvaloya Fala with their reindeer.
+The New Zealand programme followed the Northern Explorer train from Auckland to Wellington on the North Island, The Tranz Alpine service from Christchurch to Greymouth on the South Island with a road journey from Greymouth to Milford Sound/Piopiotahi being the last part of the South Island journey, with the programme ending aboard a boat at sea.

 Reception

 Michael Hogan, writing for The Daily Telegraph's website, gave the series a 2/5 rating, describing it as "hypnotic", implying it is relaxing.
 A review for The Independent said that the programmes were "oddly absorbing" and "soothing".
 Viewers took to social media to comment on the programme, with differing opinions; some described it as "the most boring TV show ever", and others "a proper [television] programme".